stratosphereips/StratosphereLinuxIPS/docs/detection_modules.md

 Slips is shipped with an offline database ```databases/macaddress-db.json``` for MAC address vendor mapping.

+This database is a combination of 2 different online databases, but the format of them is changed to a format slips understands and to reduce the size of the db.

 Slips gets the MAC address of each IP from dhcp.log and arp.log and then searches the offline database using the OUI.

 If the vendor isn't found in the offline MAC database, Slips tries to get the MAc using the online database https://www.macvendorlookup.com

+The offline database is updated manually and shipped with slips, you can find it in the ```databases/``` dir.

 Slips makes sure it doesn't perform duplicate searches of the same MAC Address either online, or offline.